Cameron Zurhaar: AFL career

 In a Round 7 win over Carlton in 2019, Zurhaar kicked a game-high 5 goals en route to winning the Round 7 Rising Star nomination.
+He finished his third season at the Kangaroos having kicked 26 goals across 19 games in a breakout season.
 His nickname amongst the North Melbourne supporter base is the 'Bull', in response to his ferocious attack on the football.

+Zurhaar was North Melbourne's leading goalkicker for the COVID-19 affected 2020 AFL season kicking 18 goals across 16 games.
+His 18 goals remains the equal lowest tally to win North's leading goalkicker award, tying with Stewart Anderson's record set in 1937.